brianmcn/Zelda1RandoTools/doc/use.md

 ![Take Any screenshot](screenshots/take-any-pie-menu.png)

-An unclaimed White-Sword- or Coast- Item will appear on Sword2 and Coast map tiles, for convenience.
+<a id="item-box-on-ow-map">An unclaimed</a> White-Sword- or Coast- Item will appear on Sword2 and Coast map tiles, for convenience.
+Marking the Armos tile provides an instant
-You can interact with these item boxes on their map tiles, rather than having to move your mouse to the top-tracker to interact with them.
+accelerator on the tile as well.
+As a result, you typically interact with these item boxes on their map tiles, rather than having to move your mouse to the top-tracker to interact with them.

 Hovering an overworld map tile shows a magnified version of nearby tiles, to make it easier to see e.g. which square to bomb, without having to squint.